qntbre/epicgamejam/README.md

 # Down Bad
 ## The Game
 ### Scenario
 You are an Alazone employee.
-Your mission, if you accept it, is to save your son from the down bad at the hospital.
+Your son is down bad at the hospital and you must save him.

 To achieve this, you can steal the contents of the boxes and resell the collected items.
-Beware of weight differences, Joff is adamant about weight differences.
+Beware of weight differences, Joff Bezas is adamant about weight differences.
 ### Mechanics
 - Choose which box to open or not depending on the weight.
 - You have a limited inventory space, think about it.